donders-research-data-management/rdm-ontology-di/doc/help/faq/edit-collection-metadata.rst

 4.  **What are SfN keywords?**

-    The SfN keywords match the classification of presentations at the annual meeting of the Society for Neuroscience (https://www.sfn.org/).The specific list currently used in the Radboud Data Repository is that of the 2013 SfN meeting.
+    The SfN keywords match the classification of presentations at the annual meeting of the Society for Neuroscience (https://www.sfn.org/).
+The specific list currently used in the ${repositoryDescription} is that of the 2013 SfN meeting.
 Using SfN keywords to describe the content of your collection allows it to be better indexed and found.

 .. _faq-keyword-MeSH: